-At your second scan, the sonographer may be able to see if your baby is a boy or a girl.
+At your 20-week scan, the sonographer may be able to see if your baby is a boy or a girl.

-Tell them if you would like to know – and tell them too if you don’t want to find out until the birth.
+Tell them if you would like to know – and tell them too if you do not want to find out until the birth.

-The point of the scan is to check the health and growth of your baby and some hospitals may have a policy of not looking at gender.
-And your baby might be lying in a position that doesn’t let the sonographer see the gender.
+Keep in mind that the reason for the scan is to check the health and growth of your baby and some hospitals may have a policy of not telling parents the baby’s sex.
+Your baby may also be lying in a position that does not let the sonographer see the sex.

 Can I have extra scans during my pregnancy?